leanprover-community/mathlib3/docs/contribute/style.md

 - `s`, `t`, ...      for sets
 - `m`, `n`, `k`, ... for natural numbers
 - `i`, `j`, `k`, ... for integers
+- The letter `a` should never be used as a variable, because there is a bug in Lean that assigns the letter `a` to nondependent arguments in tactic expressions, leading to errors.

 ### Line length ###